Definition: What Are Metalloids

-Due to their intermediate electronic structures, metalloids have enough empty orbitals into which electrons can move, allowing for conduction of electric current.
+Due to their intermediate electronic structures, metalloids have enough empty orbitals into which electrons can move, allowing for the conduction of electric current.
 However, this phenomenon happens only when the metalloid is heated or when small amounts of certain elements are introduced in their crystal lattices (called doping) .
 These specially treated metalloids are called semiconductors.

 Uses of Metalloids

 Most of the metalloids find their use in industry.
 Boron is used as an alloying agent and in pesticides and insecticides .
-Silicon and Germanium have industrial application in electronics as semiconductors, while the former is also used in ceramics and glass making [1, 3].
+Silicon and Germanium have industrial applications in electronics as semiconductors, while the former is also used in ceramics and glass making [1, 3].
 Arsenic finds its use in insecticides, while antimony and tellurium are mainly used as alloying agents [2, 3].